Zinabuf/GCIM/README.md

 6 ID_6 ID_6 -0.02786981
 ~~~

 **Qcov_disc.txt:**  This covariate file is used to adjust the GWAS of the exposure variable.
-Note that it does not contain column headings.
+Note that it should not have column headings.
 Covariates for GWAS adjustment should be provided in a separate `.txt` file, which must include the following columns in the specified order for quantitative exposure.
 If the exposure is binary, the third and fourth columns are not required (as constant values can be removed), and any covariates may be included for adjustment.

 FID